davide-perli/App-clust3r/README.md

    - All these improvements are meant to reduce execution time due to the fact that I have O(n^2) complexity since I compare each image with all the others and then remove it from the list and so on which is fine for 3416 images/logos but not that great for 20,000 for example.
 I believe working with image hashes might be better than with the image bytes scaled to 64x64, but it still doesn't remove the complexity.

 ## Results
+   - The results can be seen in the [output.txt file](https://github.com/davide-perli/App-clust3r/blob/main/output.txt)
    - Total average time for processing all data in my case: 32 minutes
    - Amount of URLs processed: 4384, but 968 of them were exact duplicates so they were dropped immediately after opening the parquet
    - Number of failed icons/logos: 32 (of course some sites I couldn't get a logo/icon, but they are given one by default, the planet in shades of gray).
 This is due to the fact that I either couldn't process them or the fact that they changed the link for the logo leaving the old one behind which contained a blank white image, error 404 redirect pages, or redirect to the main page.